kylvi/kylvi/README.md

 ### [Beep Nicely](https://timer-stops-by-your-own-voice.base44.app/)
 *Solo project · made after graduation*

-An interval timer for workouts.
+An interval timer for workouts. 🐹

+**The problem:** When you're working out (for example, following a workout video), it's hard to read a timer.
+You can't quickly tell if it's work time or rest time.

+**My solution:** The whole background changes colour, so one quick look is enough:

+- 🟠 **Warm orange** = work time
+- 🟢 **Cool green** = rest time

 When a round ends, it beeps once and keeps going.
-It also tells you what to do next in your own recorded voice, like *"Switch to the left side!"* The hamster runs while the timer runs, and sits down when you pause. 🐹
+It also tells you what to do next in your own recorded voice, like *"Switch to the left side!"* The hamster runs while the timer runs, and sits down when you pause.

 **My part:** Everything: the idea, the design and the build.
 A classmate helped me test it on different browsers.